Skip to Main Content

 Tool Conditions

-The recommended tool condition settings are as follows:
+The recommended tool condition settings for standard sticky vinyl are preset as Tool Condition No. 1

 • Tool: CB09U